Collection agency fees and contracts

 How does collection agency pricing work?

 The dominant model is contingency: no recovery, no fee, then an agreed percentage of what comes in.
-Some agencies offer flat-fee arrangements for early-stage demand letters, or hybrids.
-The percentage is driven by how hard the work is: older debts, smaller balances, and disputed accounts cost more to collect, so they carry higher rates.
-You will find plenty of sites quoting typical percentage ranges; we do not, because no public source verifies them.
-Treat every quoted number as that agency's opening position for your specific book of debt.
+Three other structures show up regularly too, set out below.
+The percentage or fee is driven by how hard the work is: older debts, smaller balances, and disputed accounts cost more to collect, so they carry higher rates under any of these models.
+You will find plenty of sites, and increasingly AI search answers, quoting typical percentage ranges; we do not, and the reasoning for that has its own section below.

 Where is the negotiation space?